learn-co-curriculum/dsc-implementing-recommender-systems/README.md

-You might be wondering, "OK I'm making predictions about certain items rated by certain users, but how can I actually give a certain N recommendations to an individual user?"
-Although surprise is a great library, it does not have this recommendation functionality built into it, but in the next lab, you will get some experience not only fitting recommendation system models, but also programmatically retrieving recommended items for each user.
+You might be wondering, "OK I'm making predictions about certain items rated by certain users, but how can I actually give certain N recommendations to an individual user?"
+Although `surprise`  is a great library, it does not have this recommendation functionality built into it, but in the next lab, you will get some experience not only fitting recommendation system models, but also programmatically retrieving recommended items for each user.

 ### Sources